GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 }
 ```

-Our last two app helper functions are `updateFireworks()` and `updateParticles()`, which perform their respective tasks of drawing and updating the status of all existing `Firework/Particle` elements that are currently active:
+The last two app helper functions are `updateFireworks()` and `updateParticles()`, which perform their respective tasks of drawing and updating the status of all existing `Firework/Particle` elements that are currently active:

 ```js
 // Update all active fireworks.